Outer billiards in the spaces of oriented geodesics of the three dimensional space forms: Introduction

+To begin the study of dynamical properties of the outer billiard map $B$, we first observe that in the Euclidean case parallelism has consequences for periodic orbits of the outer billiard map $B$ associated with the surface $S$ .
+Given $v\in S^{2}$, consider the planar outer billiard system in any plane $P$ orthogonal to $v$, played outside the shadow of $S$ with respect to $v$.
+For this planar system, there exist at least two distinct $n$-periodic trajectories with rotation number $r$, for every $n\geq 3$ and positive $ r\leq \left[ (n-1)/2\right] $ coprime with $n$ (see \cite[Theorem 6.2]{bookT}).
+Each such periodic orbit lifts to a periodic orbit of the outer billiard map $B$ associated with $S$.
+In particular, for each direction $v\in S^{2}$, there exist $n$-periodic orbits consisting of geodesics with direction $v$.

-Regarding the dynamics of the outer billiard map on $\mathcal{L}_{-1}$ associated with a surface in $H^{3}$, most of the natural questions remain unanswered.
-In Propositions \ref{NotParallel} and \ref{holonomy} below we present the first steps into this subject, that hint at its complexity.
-The hyperbolic case is more interesting than the Euclidean one, because the lines $\ell $, $B\left( \ell \right) $, $ B^{2}\left( \ell \right) ,\dots $ in $H^{3}$ are in general not parallel, in the sense that they are not orthogonal to a fixed totally geodesic surface, as in the Euclidean case.
-This comes from the fact that if you parallel translate a line $\ell $ in $H^{3}$ along a line $\ell ^{\prime }$ orthogonal to it, then $\ell ^{\prime }$ is the unique line preserved by the motion, in contrast with the Euclidean case.
-The following proposition illustrates this phenomenon.
+The hyperbolic case is more interesting than the Euclidean one, because unlike in $\mathbb{R}^{3}$, the lines $\ell $, $B(\ell )$, $B^{2}\left( \ell \right) ,\dots $ in $H^{3}$ are (in general) not parallel, in the sense that they are not orthogonal to a fixed totally geodesic surface.
+Indeed, if a line $\ell $ in $H^{3}$ is parallel transported along a line $\ell ^{\prime }$ orthogonal to $\ell $, then $\ell ^{\prime }$ is the unique line preserved by the one-parameter group of transvections along $\ell ^{\prime }$ (that is, isometries of $H^3$ translating $\ell ^{\prime }$ whose differentials realize the parallel transport along it).
+This nonparallel phenomenon is illustrated more explicitly in the following proposition.